 Action Plan: What If Corona Spreads to Your Market

-will your customers react?
+Most companies will be affected by changes in demand in their home market.
 In general, I expect there is even more push to online purchases as people fear going out on the street.
 But the buying behavior of your customers may change – can they easily switch to non-Chinese products?
 Will demand surge, as you’re in a health niche?
 Or will it slump as you’re in the travel niche?

 Action Plan: Your Supplier Remains Closed (For 1-3 months Or Permanently)